mmesg/Data_Science-Linear_Regression_Movie_Data/README.md

-This project centers around the comprehensive analysis of three distinct datasets: movie Data, critic reviews, and user reviews.
+This project centers around the comprehensive analysis of three distinct datasets: "movie data", "critic reviews", and "user reviews".
 The scope of the project encompasses various aspects, including:

 - Data Cleaning: Ensuring data integrity and quality for accurate analysis<br/>
 - Data Analysis: Identifying and evaluating the best movies based on various metrics<br/>